crayon7912/KOReader.patches/README.md

 This patch adds a small rectangular indicator to the top right of the book cover to mean that the book is part of a series.

 For this to work seamlessly I suggest to uncheck the "Show hint for books with description" from "Settings 🞂 Mosaic and detailed list settings 🞂 Display hints" so it looks clean.

+## 🞂 2-disable-all-PT-widgets.lua

+This patch disables all the progress and status related widgets such as, progress bar, percent read, pages read and status icon from the book's cover, giving us a clean cover.
+This helps to draw the new widgets with ease.

 ## 🞂 2-new-progress-bar-for-PT.lua